Adarshthakur-850/Visualizing-Gender-Pay-Gap-Across-Industries/README.md

-Great project choice.
-This topic is strong for data science, visualization, and social impact — perfect for recruiters.

-Below is a **ready-to-paste `README.md`** tailored for your repo.

----

 # 📊 Visualizing Gender Pay Gap Across Industries

 A data visualization and analytical project that explores **gender-based salary disparities** across different industries using real-world datasets.